Fishery Conservation and Management Act Reauthorized

 Western and Central Pacific Fisheries Convention

-- On May 22, 2009 (74 FR 23965), NMFS proposed regulations to implement, in part, the Western and Central Pacific Fisheries Convention Implementation Act, which authorizes the Secretary of Commerce to promulgate regulations needed to carry out the obligations of the United States under the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean, including implementing the decisions of the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean.
+On May 22, 2009 (74 FR 23965), NMFS proposed regulations to implement, in part, the Western and Central Pacific Fisheries Convention Implementation Act, which authorizes the Secretary of Commerce to promulgate regulations needed to carry out the obligations of the United States under the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean, including implementing the decisions of the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean.
 Comments were accepted through June 22, 2009.
-The proposed rule is available here.
+Read the proposed rule.

-- Section 406 of the MSRA charged NMFS, in consultation with the Fishery Management Councils, to undertake a study on the "state of the science for advancing the concepts and integration of ecosystem considerations in regional fishery management."
-On March 25, 2009, NMFS released this "Report to Congress: The State of Science to Support an Ecosystem Approach to Regional Fishery Management."
-Click here to read this report.
+Section 406 of the MSRA charged NMFS, in consultation with the Fishery Management Councils, to undertake a study on the "state of the science for advancing the concepts and integration of ecosystem considerations in regional fishery management."
+On March 25, 2009, NMFS released the "Report to Congress: The State of Science to Support an Ecosystem Approach to Regional Fishery Management."

 Council Multi-Year Research Plans

-- NMFS proposed regulations to govern the requests for determinations of fishery resource disasters as a basis for acquiring potential disaster assistance.
+NMFS proposed regulations to govern the requests for determinations of fishery resource disasters as a basis for acquiring potential disaster assistance.
 The regulations would establish definitions, and characteristics of commercial fishery failures, fishery resource disasters, serious disruptions affecting future production, and harm incurred by fishermen, as well as requirements for initiating a review by NMFS, and the administrative process it will follow in processing such applications.
 Comments must be submitted in writing on or before April 20, 2009.
-Click here for the proposed rule.
-Click here to see the extension of the comment period.
+View the disaster assistance proposed rule.
+View the Notice of extension of comment period.

-- On June 16, 2011, the Department of Commerce released a policy to provide guidance on how NOAA’s National Marine Fisheries Service (NMFS) will evaluate requests for fishery disaster declarations.
-Click here to see this policy.
+On June 16, 2011, the Department of Commerce released a policy to provide guidance on how NOAA’s National Marine Fisheries Service (NMFS) will evaluate requests for fishery disaster declarations.
+View NOAA Fisheries Disaster Assistance Policy.

 IFQ Referenda Guidelines